GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 - Change *SolutionName.sln* to your own solution/project name.
 - Change project name (**SolutionName.csproj** and **SolutionName.Tests.csproj**) and namespace inside folders **Src** and **Tests**.
 - Change the package name in the *SolutionName.csproj*.
+- Change the *main project* reference in the tests project in file *Tests/SolutionName.Tests.csproj*
 - Fix in the *readme* the path of the badges and remove this section.
 - Add to *readme* usage instructions of your client.